Note: This article was first published on 28th June 2018.

 The Celeritas II uses Flaretech switches (made to Zowie’s specifications) from a Taiwanese manufacturer called Adomax, but it looks like Razer’s switch might be based off a different design from A4tech.

 Razer has introduced its own modifications however, and each switch comes with its own metal stabilizer bar.
 This supposedly helps reduce key wobble, and I think it’s pretty neat that Razer hasn’t limited stabilizers to just the larger keys.

-The additional stabilizers that come with keys like the spacebar are also slightly different from what you get usually.
-Instead of Costar or Cherry-style stabilizers, Razer has implemented two struts that grip onto a metal bar running underneath the keyboard top plate.
+The additional stabilizers that come with keys like the spacebar look like they're based off Cherry-style stabilizers, which are mounted on the PCB itself (as opposed to plate-mounted, like Costar).
+Razer has implemented two struts that grip onto the stabilizer bar running underneath the keyboard top plate.
 If you want to replace the stock caps with a third-party set, these struts look like they can be removed and inserted into your new keycaps.

 You’ll also find a clear piece of plastic located at the rear of the switch that helps diffuse the light more evenly.

 The Razer Opto-Mechanical switch is a tactile, clicky switch with a shallower travel distance than regular Cherry MX switches.
 Here’s summary of the switch’s specifications:

 In addition, the mechanical click and optical actuation mechanisms are separate, so the switch actuates at the same point as its click.
 This gives a clear auditory cue when your key press has been registered.
 In comparison, the Cherry MX Blue switch actuates about 0.5mm after its pressure point.Razer designed the switch with speed in mind, which explains the shorter actuation and travel distances.
 The 45g actuation force also makes this a very light switch, and it’s difficult to avoid bottoming out when typing.